top of page

 How does the payment schedule work?

 I’ve found that the best way to do this is to set the first payment deadline to coincide with the deadline for new consortium members to join.
 The final payment and delivery deadline is the same as a standard commission.
 Lastly, getting the full portion of each member’s fee to the lead commissioner when they join saves a lot of headaches down the road.
 That way, you’re not trying to get a second payment from each person when the final deadline approaches.
+This is typically left up to the lead commissioner.
+I usually take a passive role in this, but am happy to help if needed.

 What’s the difference between lead commissioners and consortium members?